sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 32. Notes (was there any other fact about the peritus that I thought was important to highlight?)

 I owe a great debt to the Catholic News Archive, for making it so simple to find the first names of so many periti.

+# Send me data!

+Periti with "nodata" as their first name are council periti whose identity I could not verify with online resources.

+[Contact me](/#contact) with suggestions, corrections, or questions about the mystery periti.